 Responsibilities of a freight broker

-While their primary job is to connect shippers and carriers, freight brokers do much more than act as middlemen.
-They also monitor and track shipments, alert shippers and carriers of any delays or changes, and are responsible for keeping smooth and open communication between the two parties.
+While their primary job is to connect shippers and carriers, freight brokerage companies do much more than act as middlemen and negotiate rates.
+They also monitor and track shipments, alert shippers and carriers of any delays or changes, and take responsibility for maintaining smooth and open communication between the two parties.

 Freight brokers make money by taking a small commission on the cost of the transactions they oversee.